Skip to Content

 This summary describes the treatment of primary brain tumors (tumors that begin in the brain).
 Treatment for metastatic brain tumors, which are tumors formed by cancer cells that begin in other parts of the body and spread to the brain, is not covered in this summary.
 For more information, see the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview about the different types of childhood brain and spinal cord tumors.

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
-See the PDQ treatment summary on Adult Brain Tumors for more information.
+See the PDQ treatment summary on Adult Central Nervous System Tumors Treatment for more information.

 Certain genetic changes may increase the risk of atypical teratoid/rhabdoid tumor.